AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/boomerang/boomerang-stage-scenarios.md

 Lead 3's FT, LC and MQL, SQL, SAL touchpoints (orange) all occurred after the OC touchpoint on the Opportunity.
 These touchpoints will be included in the Opportunity, but are considered "middle touches."

-When Lead 2 and 3 converted into Contacts, Bizible will not create another OC touchpoint because there can only be one opportunity creation stage.
+When Lead 2 and 3 converted into Contacts, Marketo Measure will not create another OC touchpoint because there can only be one opportunity creation stage.

 **Scenario 2 - Three Leads with Opportunity**